 I read the two sentences again.
 Now he breaks out laughing.

 I try and focus on my reading but before long I get up and go sit with Denny on the sofa.

 “It’s bedtime,” he tells me as I lean against him.

-“We might fall asleep here,” he says after a minute.
+“We might fall asleep here,” he says.

 “Wouldn’t this be a great way to fall asleep?
 I just want to let those little endorphins kick around for awhile.”

 Two seconds later a hot flash hits me full force and I forget all about endorphins, or snuggling, or even sleeping.
 I head for the bedroom and strip.